MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-mysql-to-azure.md

 - Ensure all migration prerequisites are met:

   - The MySQL server source must match the version that Azure Database for MySQL supports.
 Azure Database for MySQL supports MySQL community edition, InnoDB engine, and migration across source and target with same versions.
   - Enable binary logging in `my.ini` (Windows) or `my.cnf` (Unix).
-Failure to do this will cause the following error in the migration wizard: `error in binary logging.
+Failure to do this will cause the following error in the migration wizard: `Error in binary logging.
 Variable binlog_row_image has value 'minimal'.
 Please change it to 'full'.
 For more information, see https://go.microsoft.com/fwlink/?linkid=873009`.
   - User must have `ReplicationAdmin` role.
   - Migrate the database schemas without foreign keys and triggers.